Varvy SEO Tool : Beginner Friendly Way To Analyse Onsite and Onpage SEO

 Varvy shows you the exact reason why your pages are not mobile-friendly and how they degrade the user experience.

 With the suggestions given in my varvy mobile-friendly test results, you can make your blog or web pages 100% mobile-friendly.

 All you need is an SEO optimized and responsive theme which is based on bootstrap.
 This will make sure your blog looks great across all the devices.

 I find this tool very effective and especially, I would highly recommend this to you if you are a beginner and play with your SEO quite often.
 It has every necessary data which is based on Google guidelines which makes Varvy a trustworthy tool.
 Above all of that, it’s completely free to use.

 It’s better to note that this tool gives you a complete overview of how well your pages follow Google’s guidelines and we just want to do the same.
 Of course, it isn’t as comprehensive as any other dedicated SEO tool but yes, the beginners should use it.

-Share this on your favourite social media and if you have any question or any awesome tool like Varvy, share that in the comments section below.
+Share this on your favourite social media and if you have any questions or any awesome tool like Varvy, share that in the comments section below.

 it seems that Varvy desn’t exist anymore?!?!? do you know something about?

 Well, looks like someone bought the tool from Patrick.
 Nevertheless, it feels on the backend it’s the same tool.